miniscruff/changie/website/content/config/kind-formatting/index.md

 | Field | Type | Description |
 | --- | --- | --- |
 | **Kind** | _string_ | Kind label value |

+### changeFormat
+type: _string_

+Change format allows you to override the output of a change for each kind.
+Overrides the shared [change format](/config/shared-formatting#changeformat) when specified.